Solution overview

 - Make sure the device remains connected to the power source throughout the upgrade process.

-Because the database of users, groups, credentials, and other data are updated after a firmware upgrade, the first start-up could take a few minutes to complete.
+Because the database of users, groups, credentials, and other data are updated after a AXIS OS upgrade, the first start-up could take a few minutes to complete.
 The time required is dependent on the amount of data.

 Log in to the device as an administrator.